0xAlphaDevs/index-token-protocol/README.md

 # Index Token Project

+Index Token is a decentralized protocol that enables users to own a diversified portfolio of crypto assets by holding one token.
-This is project demonstrating a Crypto Index token built on top of two token i.e. MockToken0 and MockToken1 in our case.
+This frontend demonstrates a Crypto Index token built on top of two tokens i.e. MockToken0 and MockToken1.
+Also minting and admin operations are allowed for testing different functions.

 ## Features